Sillte/werewolves_puzzle/README.md

 # Werewolves' Puzzle Auto-Generator

-This is English explanation,
-if you are Japanese please refer to [this page.](http://students.hatenablog.com/entry/2017/10/03/191044)
+For Japanese, please refer to [this page.](http://students.hatenablog.com/entry/2017/10/03/191044)

 ## Introduction
-Here, consider the puzzle inspred by the party game, "Are you a werefolf?"
+Here, consider the puzzle inspred by the party game, "Are you a werefolf?", also known as "Mafia".
 Each **player** is given the **role**, either **wolf** or **villager**.
 The objective of this puzzle is to discern **wolves** from **players** on the basis of the players' statements.

-### Rule
+## Rule

 + **Villagers** do never tell a lie.
 + **Wolves** may claim false statement.

 ## Puzzle's example

-####  Problem
+###  Problem
 + Roles:Villagers/Wolves=4/2, PL:A~F

 #### Player's claims

 + A's claim:B●,D○
 + B's claim:F●
 + C's claim:D●

-##### Explanation of player's statements.
+#### Explanation of player's statements.

 + *A* claims that *B* is **wolf**, and *D* is not **wolf**.
 + *B* claims that *F* is **wolf**.